Introduction

 The applications of neural networks in cheminformatics and small molecules are largely exploratory, in part because chemists have been skeptical about the predictions of an ambiguous black box system.
 With the rapid growth of artificial intelligence, a demand for straightforward and explainable machine learning systems that address property prediction of small molecules has grown over the years, and OpenEye addresses that need in this package.

-• One advantage of using neural networks is that the size of the model extends from a simple perceptron to a deep neural network, hence making it flexible enough to tackle any datasize.
+We use neural networks for our models; the advantage is that the size of the model extends from a simple perceptron to a deep neural network, hence making it flexible enough to tackle any datasize.